Spanish foods that you just can’t leave the country without devouring. You’ll love everything!

 1. Tortilla Española

-Probably the most well-known Spanish dish along with paella, tortilla Española or Spanish omlette is super simple and super delicious, depending on how it’s prepared.
+Probably the most well-known Spanish foods along with paella, tortilla Española or Spanish omlette is super simple and super delicious, depending on how it’s prepared.
 A mediocre tortilla may be dry or salty but if you’re lucky enough to try one that’s moist and juicy your mouth will water every time you think of it.
 Making the perfect tortilla is an art, so be sure to look up which restaurants are known to serve the best tortilla in whatever region you’re going to in Spain.

 2. Tostada con tomate